Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 - spouse,

-- a direct descendant (e.g., children) of the German citizen or spouse/civil partner who is under 21 years of age or who is dependent on them for support, or
+- a direct descendant (e.g., children) of the German national or the spouse/civil partner who is under 21 years of age or who is financially supported by them, or

 -

-a relative in the direct ascending line (e.g., parents and grandparents) of the German or the spouse or life partner who is
+a relative in the direct ascending line (e.g., parents and grandparents) of the German national or of the spouse or civil partner, who is supported by them.

-Please note: In the case of student reference persons, the group of family members eligible for reunification is limited to spouses and life partners as well as children who are provided for.
+Please note: For student beneficiaries, the group of family members eligible for family reunification is limited to spouses and domestic partners, as well as children who are financially supported by them.

-You have a family relationship with the German citizen (you do not necessarily have to live together).
+You have a family relationship with the German national (you do not necessarily have to live together for this).

-You have resided continuously with your reference person in Germany for a period of five years.
+You have resided continuously with your sponsor in Germany for a period of five years.

-The reference period for the permissible six-month absence is the period per year of residence, beginning on the anniversary of the start of residence.
+The reference period for the permitted six-month absence is the period per year of residence, beginning on the anniversary of the start of residence.

-You can acquire a permanent right of residence before the end of five years if, for example, your reference person dies as a result of an accident at work or an occupational disease.
+You may acquire a right to permanent residence even before the five-year period has expired if, for example, your sponsor dies as a result of a work-related accident or an occupational disease.

-- You have fulfilled the EU legal requirements for the free movement of third-country family members for five years.
-You can assume this to be the case if you have been issued with a residence card for a period of five years.
+- You have met the EU-law requirements for the free movement of third-country national family members for more than five years.
+You can assume this is the case if your residence card was issued for a period of five years

 Procedure

-- Find out whether your immigration office allows you to apply online or provides a special form.
+- Find out whether your immigration office allows you to submit your application online or provides a specific form.

-- If applications can only be submitted in person, make an appointment with the immigration office.
-If you apply online, the immigration office will contact you after receiving your information to arrange an appointment.
+- If you can only apply in person, make an appointment at the immigration office.
+If you apply online, the immigration office will contact you after receiving your information to schedule an appointment.

-- If there are no reasons to the contrary, your fingerprints will be taken for the production of the permanent residence card.
+- If there are no objections, your fingerprints will be taken to produce the permanent residence card.
 You will also be required to provide a signature.

-- The Immigration Office will commission the Federal Printing Office to produce the permanent residence card in credit card format.
-Once it is ready, you will be notified and can collect the permanent residence card from the relevant office.
-You must collect it in person.
+- The Foreigners’ Registration Office will commission the Federal Printing Office to produce the permanent residence card in credit-card format.
+Once it is ready, you will be notified and can pick up the permanent residence card at the appropriate office.
+You must pick it up in person.

 - The permanent residence card is usually issued within six months.

-- If the issuance of a permanent residence card is refused, you will receive a notification.
+- If your application for a permanent residence card is denied, you will receive a written notice.

 Remark